 Toronto, January 23, 2020 – Associate Minister of Small Business and Red Tape Reduction Prabmeet Sarkaria and Deputy Minister Giles Gherson and the Business Relief Unit (BRU) are being recognized for their contributions to reducing Ontario’s regulatory burden, as part of the Canadian Federation of Independent Business’s (CFIB’s) 11th national annual Red Tape Awareness Week™.

-Giles Gherson (Deputy Minister, Small Business and Red Tape Reduction) and the BRU received one of only two national CFIB Golden Scissors Award Honourable Mentions for their work in investigating and fixing red tape issues identified through the government’s Cutting Red Tape web portal and other sources.
+Giles Gherson (Deputy Minister, Small Business and Red Tape Reduction) and the BRU received one of only two national CFIB Golden Scissors Award Honorable Mentions for their work in investigating and fixing red tape issues identified through the government’s Cutting Red Tape web portal and other sources.

 “The BRU’s work is challenging and time-consuming, often requiring the equal commitment of several government Ministries to fix a single case,” said Julie Kwiecinski, CFIB’s Director of Provincial Affairs, Ontario.
 “From our experience, once they get a file, BRU team members pursue it with dogged determination, like a detective on a hot lead.”